 Beautiful or Simple Design

-When I first started working with Mediahawk, I kept to a simple plain text email format.
+At Mediahawk, our emails were a simple plain text format.
 Now we’re mixing it up a bit by adding some graphical elements to our emails.
 As you’ll see in a minute, experimenting with the building blocks to your emails can gain great improvements.
 But why is design so important?

 I believe that the design of your marketing materials is very important – including your website, sales material and emails.
 Great copy used to be able to stand on its own feet, but these days it’s important to have great design to back it up.